OscarSLopez09/Lambda-Serverless-App/README.md

 This project because of its complexity and detail information is going to be broken down in different section (Repositories).

- You are in the first section.
+ You are in part 1 of the project.
 The links below takes you to the different section:

 - [Part 2 Testing the first part ](https://github.com/OscarSLopez09/Serverless-Testing-Part1)